 What about fruit?

 How long fruit will last depends on how ripe they are when you purchase them.
 Berries are best eaten as soon as possible.
-Apples and citrus last well, especially if they are stored in the fridge.
+Apples and citrus last 8 times longer if stored in the fridge then in the fruitbowl.

 Check out our A-Z storage guide for more tips on how to store your fruit and produce.